WHY YOU SHOULD SUPPORT LOCAL ARTISTS

 In the immortal words of playwright George Bernard Shaw, “Without art, the crudeness of reality would make the world unbearable.”

 AUTHOR BIO: Deborah Tayloe is a professional writer who also enjoys music and the arts.
-When she’s not making hand-crafted furniture or playing her violin, you’ll find her writing blog posts for Musical Instruments Expert.
+When she’s not making hand-crafted furniture or playing her violin, you’ll find her writing blog posts.